slateci/federation-controller/README.md

 [![asciicast](https://asciinema.org/a/BWXytQziditkuW0jAR4reGonx.png)](https://asciinema.org/a/BWXytQziditkuW0jAR4reGonx)

-For all service accounts kubernetes automatically creates the tokens, which will allow federated cluster to act as this service account in the current cluster.
+For new service account kubernetes automatically creates a token, which will allow federated cluster to act as this service account in the current cluster.
 The account by default only has access to its primary namespace.
-The token fromt he secret can be then added to a config file and securely sent to the owners of federated clusters, providing them access to this cluster according to the cluster-federation role defined by admin.
+The token can be then added to a config file and securely sent to owners of the federated cluster, providing them access to this cluster according to the cluster-federation role defined by admin.

 [![asciicast](https://asciinema.org/a/ZYIPVyFwqC3SkhnNNMBUmJsdI.png)](https://asciinema.org/a/ZYIPVyFwqC3SkhnNNMBUmJsdI)